 If you’ve summoned the courage to tell someone how you’re feeling and they aren’t supportive, it can make you reluctant to tell anyone else.
 Please don’t take a poor reaction to mean you aren’t actually ill, don’t deserve treatment, or were wrong to share.
 How others react is not your fault.

 If you’d still like to speak with that person, this door isn’t necessarily closed – they may be reacting out of fear, shock, or confusion, and be more willing to talk once they’ve moved past this initial response.
-You could consider directing them to some more information so they can learn more – the Beat website has lots of resources, and our Helpline is available from 9am-Midnight during the week, and 4pm–Midnight on weekends and bank holidays.
+You could consider directing them to some more information so they can learn more – the Beat website has lots of resources.

 However, you deserve help and support now, and you shouldn’t have to spend lots of time and energy convincing someone if it doesn’t feel like they’re listening to you.
 Think about whether there’s someone else you can talk to – remember, if one person reacts badly, that does not mean the next person will.